Oxford American: Present incarnation

 In October 2012, the Oxford American and the University of Central Arkansas renewed its alliance for five years on the understanding that the magazine will repay its debt, currently at $700,000, to the university.
 The magazine's chairman of the board, Richard N. Massey, pledged to repay the debt at a rate of about $69,000 a year over about five years.
 In January 2016, Ryan Harris was named Executive Director of the Oxford American Literary Project, the non-profit organization that publishes the magazine.
 In 2017, the Oxford American Literary Project announced the Oxford American Jeff Baskin Writers Fellowship, "to support the writing of a debut book of creative nonfiction."
 Molly McCully Brown was named the inaugural recipient of the fellowship, which includes a $10,000 living stipend, housing, and an editorial apprenticeship with the Oxford American.

 The magazine has won four National Magazine Awards, including a National Magazine Award in General Excellence (in February 2016), and is noted for its annual Southern music issue, which includes a complimentary CD.
 It has also featured previously unpublished work by William Faulkner, Margaret Walker, James Agee, and James Dickey.
 In 2017, the magazine published a special 25th anniversary issue, garnering praise from Washington Post book critic Ron Charles, who described the Oxford American as a "regional magazine that defies the regional label."
 Across three issues that year, the magazine published excerpts of Jesmyn Ward's novel Sing, Unburied, Sing, which went on to win the 2017 National Book Award in Fiction.
 In March 2018, the Oxford American published its 100th issue, featuring an original cover painting by Wayne White.

+In 2021, Danielle Amir Jackson succeeded Eliza Borné, becoming the first Black editor-in-chief in the magazine's history.
+In 2024, Jackson stepped down, and Sara A. Lewis became the magazine's new editor-in-chief.